Niriel/yummycurry/README.rst

 currying and application stops.

 When currying, we wish to always preserve ``f(x, y) == f(x)(y)``.
-There are cases in which this symmetry cannot be preserved: when ``f`` accept a variable-argument parameter (like ``*args`` or ``**kwargs``), or when a parameter has a default value.
+There are cases in which this symmetry cannot be preserved: when ``f`` accepts a variable-argument parameter (like ``*args`` or ``**kwargs``), or when a parameter has a default value.
 This will be addressed later in this document.